Tested. Trusted. A track record of experience, accomplishment, hard work, and effective conservative leadership.

 Gary enlisted in the U.S. Army Reserves during the Persian Gulf War buildup in 1990 and served eight years in the Reserves and Army National Guard, including with Midland's 1460th Transportation Company.
 He was named "Honor Graduate" of both Basic Combat Training and Advanced Individual Training.
 He qualified as an "expert" marksman and won two U.S. Army Reserve Component Achievement Medals.
 He is a member of Midland's American Legion Post 165 and chairman of the state affiliate of Sons and Daughters of Pearl Harbor Survivors, a small non-profit military memorial and readiness organization.

 Gary and his wife Annette live in Larkin Township.
-They have five children who have earned degrees from Midland High, Bay City Western, and Delta College.
-Their youngest son is a senior at Calvary Baptist Academy.
-They also have four grandchildren.
+They have five children who have earned degrees from Midland High, Bay City Western, Calvary Baptist Academy, and Delta College.
+They also have five grandchildren.

 Gary is a member of Midland Baptist Church, the National Rifle Association, Bay Area Chamber of Commerce, Midland Area Chamber of Commerce, and was a founding board member of the new Midland Optimist Club.
 He is an Eagle Scout and the father of four Eagle Scouts.